Chronic lung diseases

 Many people who have chronic bronchitis eventually develop emphysema, which is a type of lung disease.
 Together, the two conditions are referred to as chronic obstructive pulmonary disease or COPD.

-The majority of COPD symptoms take a while to develop, so people often mistakenly believe that the condition isn’t life-threatening and ignore the symptoms until the condition has progressed to a more advanced stage.
+Most COPD symptoms take a while to develop, so people often mistakenly believe that the condition isn’t life-threatening and ignore the symptoms until the condition has progressed to a more advanced stage.
 Although the condition can’t be cured, the symptoms can be managed with treatment once a diagnosis is made.

 After a long period of inflammation and irritation in the bronchial tubes, chronic bronchitis can result in several symptoms, including a persistent, heavy cough that brings up mucus from the lungs.
 The mucus may be yellow, green, or white.

 As time passes, the amount of mucus gradually increases due to the increased production of mucus in the lungs.
 The mucus eventually builds up in the bronchial tubes and restricts airflow, causing breathing to become increasingly difficult.
-This shortness of breath may be accompanied by wheezing that gets worse during any type of physical activity.
+This shortness of breath may be accompanied by wheezing that gets worse during any physical activity.

 Other symptoms of chronic bronchitis may include: